-Arc’teryx jumped into the trail-running-shoe market a couple years ago with the Norvan VT, and last summer they released the retooled “2.”
+Arc’teryx jumped into the trail running shoe market a few years ago with the Norvan VT, and the latest “2” model saw some notable improvements.
 The “VT” in its name stands for vertical: this shoe is designed for scrambling and tackling steep, mountainous terrain.
 It’s stiff and overkill on well-maintained trails, but the Norvan proved to be an incredibly capable companion when my approaches turned technical.
-Below we break down the Norvan VT 2’s traction, stability, comfort, weight, durability, fit, and more.
-To see how the Norvan stacks up, see our article on the best trail-running shoes.
+Below we break down our experiences with the Norvan VT 2.
+To see how it stacks up to the competition, see our article on the best trail running shoes.

 The Arc'teryx Norvan VT 2’s Vibram Megagrip outsole and hearty 4-millimeter lugs provide impressive grip across a wide variety of terrain.
 From the wet roots and mud of Vancouver’s North Shore to silt and chossy scree in the Rocky Mountains, I’ve had no issues with slippage.
 On a trip up to Meslilloet Mountain, they even managed to deftly tackle slick, mossy rock and hours-long bushwacking through steep blueberry slopes.
 But where these shoes truly shine is on more technical routes and scrambles.
 I took them along on trips to Mount Afton in Glacier National Park, as well as to local B.C. favorites like Crater Slabs, and they have been unflinching throughout.
 The terrain involved many exposed slabs and block aretes, but the outsole, along with the approach shoe-like climbing zone at the forefoot, provided solid footing and edge support.
 All in all, Arc’teryx really nailed the traction part of the equation.